pimentel/sherlock-notes/README.md

 Snakemake is a workflow system which unfortunately has the word `make` in it, often giving people a false impression it is as annoying as `GNU make`.

 - In a directory you have a `Snakefile` which has a bunch of rules
 - Every time you run `snakemake` it checks whether or not the top level dependencies have been met.
-If they haven't been met, it's then checks the dependencies of those dependencies and build a dependency graph automatically.
-The really awesome thing is that it knows what data is parallel and what isn't.
+If they haven't been met, it's then checks the dependencies of those dependencies and builds a dependency graph.
+The really awesome thing is that it knows what is data parallel and what isn't.
 It will automatically parallelize the processes that can be parallel without any thought on your end.

 ### learning by example